charudattapokale/stackoverflow-query-tagging-Multi-label-classification-/README.md

 # stackoverflow-query-tagging-Multi-label-classification-
-Multi label classification use to tag the stack over flow queries
+Multi label classification use to tag the stack over flow queries.